-Awareness applies to pne or more communities within one or more social structures where a community consists of there is at least one description provider and one description consumer.
-These communities may be part of Awareness may occur within the same social structure or be part of different ones across social structures.

-In Figure 26, awareness can be between a limited set of consumers and providers within a single community, multiple communities, or all communities in the social structure.
-Within a social structure, awareness can be encouraged or restricted through policies and these policies can affect participant soa-raf-v1 0-wd08 Standards Track Work Product willingness.
+- Awareness applies to one or more social structures where there is at least one description provider and one description consumer.
+Awareness may occur within the same social structure or across social structures. - 1974 In Figure 26, awareness can be between a limited set of consumers and providers within a single social structure.
+Within a social structure, awareness can be encouraged or restricted through policies and these policies can affect participant willingness.
 The information about policies should be incorporated in the relevant descriptions.
+Additionally, the conditions for establishing contracts are governed within a social structure.